 Unfortunately, sometime these can’t be avoided.
 Be prepared and follow our checklist below.

-- Give your brain a healthy foundation with brain-directed dietary supplements: a great multiple vitamin and mineral to assure a broad spectrum of nutrients, and a higher-serving fish oil (3-4 grams for adults, 1-2 grams for children) to support a healthy response to inflammation, healthy levels of DHA in the brain, and healthy nerve cell fluidity.
+Some essential to start with include a great multiple vitamin and mineral to assure a broad spectrum of nutrients, and a higher-serving fish oil (3-4 grams for adults, 1-2 grams for children) to support a healthy response to inflammation, healthy levels of DHA in the brain, and healthy nerve cell fluidity.

-- Move your body!
 Exercise boosts brain blood flow and improves mood, instantly!
-If exercise is new for you, start with “walking like you are late” for 45 minutes, 4 days a week.
+If exercise is new for you, start with “walking like you’re late” for 45 minutes, 4 days a week.